 Support and Awards

-“Somalis + Minnesota” is made possible in part by the Legacy Amendment through the vote of Minnesotans on Nov.
+“Somalis + Minnesota” is made possible in part by the Arts and Cultural Heritage Fund through the vote of Minnesotans on Nov.
 4, 2008.
 Additional support comes from Knight Foundation, 3M and Blue Cross and Blue Shield of Minnesota.

 Location, Hours and Admission